 The Mixdown Editor gives you an easy means of controlling, in real time, the main parameters that determine the sound when combining or mixing song tracks.
-It allows you to control Volume, Pan (left to right balance), Reverb and Chorus for each track, plus a Master that controls all tracks together.
-The Mixdown Editor is laid out like a standard analogue mixing console with one "channel strip" per track.
+The Mixdown Editor is laid out like a standard analogue mixing console with one "channel strip" per MIDI track and VS track.
+Each MIDI track allows you to control Volume, Pan (left to right balance), Reverb and Chorus, plus a Master that controls all MIDI tracks together.
 One major advantage that it has over an analogue mixer is that every function is automated, so you can record movements of faders and knobs as a part of your song.